rivet-lang/rive/doc/02_functions.md

 `add` returns the result of adding the arguments `a` and `b`.

-Functions can omit the return type if they return nothing, as well as have 0 arguments.
+Functions can have 0 arguments.

 ```rust
 // `f1` returns a simple numeric value of type `i32`.